Types of mortgage loans

 As a result, your monthly payments on an interest-only mortgage start out lower than they might on a regular mortgage loan.
 Once the interest-only period ends, however, your monthly payment will increase substantially to account for the untouched principal amount.

-Most interest-only mortgages are structured as adjustable-rate mortgages (also called ARMs).
+Most interest-only mortgages are structured as adjustable-rate mortgages (ARMs).
 These ARMs usually have a fixed interest rate for the interest-only period — likely as 3/1, 5/1, 7/1 or 10/1 loans, with the first number in each of these fractions representing the number of years you only pay interest and the rate remains fixed.
-The second number represents how often your rate will later be adjusted each year.
+The second number represents how often your rate will be adjusted.

 Fixed-rate interest-only mortgages are fairly rare — they're even harder to find than interest-only ARMs.
 As the name implies, the interest rates on these never change.
 You pay no principal during the interest-only period if you don’t want to.